prince2398/ccSubmissions/README.md

 # ccSubmissions

-Fetching all submissions of giver=n user using WebScraping.
+Fetching all submissions of given user using WebScraping.